 Rear Adm.
 Stephen D. Barnett is a native of Columbia, Tennessee.
 He is an alumnus of Tennessee State University, where he received his Bachelor of Science in Mechanical Engineering, and Troy State University where he earned his Master of Business Administration.
 He earned his commission at Aviation Officer Candidate School in 1991.

-At sea, Barnett reported to Patrol Squadron (VP) 46 stationed at Naval Air Station (NAS) Whidbey Island as a naval flight officer.
+At sea, Barnett reported to Patrol Squadron (VP) 46 stationed at Naval Air Station (NAS) Whidbey Island, Washington as a naval flight officer.
 He has also served as the operations department administration officer onboard USS John C. Stennis (CVN 74), and served as a department head for VP-5 stationed at NAS Jacksonville, Florida.
 As commanding officer of VP-47 stationed at Kaneohe, Hawaii, he led the squadron on a simultaneous deployment to Japan and Iraq, executing more than 250 missions in support of Operation Iraqi Freedom.
 During his tour, the squadron completed more than 950 sorties comprising 5,000 hours.

 Barnett served as senior program analyst for Chief of Naval Operations (OPNAV N80), he monitored naval aviation’s $137 billion annual budget, and as deputy executive assistant to the Vice Chief of Naval Operations.
-Additional assignments include deputy director of the Resource Management Division for the Chief of Naval Operations (Manpower Personnel, Training, and Education).; commanding officer of Naval Base Coronado, California, and later as chief of staff for Commander, Navy Region Southeast and Commander, Navy Installation Command.
+Additional assignments include deputy director of the Resource Management Division for the Chief of Naval Operations (Manpower Personnel, Training, and Education).; commanding officer of Naval Base Coronado, California, and later as chief of staff for Commander, Navy Region Southeast and Commander, Navy Installations Command.
 He then served as deputy commander, Navy Installations Command.
-Barnett assumed duties as Commander, Navy Region Northwest in March 2020.

-Last Updated: 17 August 2020
+Last Updated: 4 December 2020